Phonon-blocked junction calorimeter: Detector model

-is a dimensionless parameter characterizing the resistivity ratio between the electron and phonon channels, and it describes the interface property of the tunnel junction independent to the area size.
+as a dimensionless parameter characterizing the thermal resistivity ratio between the electron and phonon channels.
+It describes an interface property of the tunnel junction independent of the junction area $A$, as both $R_T$ and $a_\eITR \propto 1/A$, with values $\rho < 1$ ($\rho > 1$) corresponding to electron (phonon) channel dominating the heat flow.

-In the quiescent state, where $P_\iin=0$, the heat balance becomes $2P_J(V_b,T_N,T_B)=P_\ph(T_N,T_B)$, assuming ideal detector parameters with $\Gamma=0$ and $\beta=0$.
-At such state, the absorber reaches an equilibrium temperature $T_0$, which can be approximated by solving:
+In the quiescent state, where $P_\iin=0$, the heat balance equation \eqref{eq:thermal_eq} becomes $2P_J(V_b,T_N,T_B)=P_\ph(T_N,T_B)$, assuming an idealized detector with $\beta=0$.
+In such a state, the absorber reaches a steady state temperature $T_{N,0}\equiv T_0 < T_B$, which can be approximated in the low temperature limit and for $\Gamma = 0$ by solving the equation